Vikas131/Data-Engineering-Projects/AWS-Project/readme.md

 3. Loading Phase

-   Another Lambda reads the S3 file and loads data into the RDS PostgreSQL instance.
+   Another Lambda reads the S3 file, transforms the data and loads data into the RDS PostgreSQL instance.
 A final SNS alert confirms success or failure.

 4. Security